anquanscan/sec-tools/README.md

 [Galacticc](https://github.com/Kopamed/Galacticc): Minecraft ghost client for 1.8.9
 [DeathStar](https://github.com/byt3bl33d3r/DeathStar): Uses Empire's (https://github.com/BC-SECURITY/Empire) RESTful API to automate gaining Domain and/or Enterprise Admin rights in Active Directory environments using some of the most common offensive TTPs.
 [wp-plugins-poc](https://github.com/deguru22/wp-plugins-poc): Collection of WordPress Plugin PoC - For Educational Purposes ONLY
 [ARP-Spoofer](https://github.com/Sedatyf/ARP-Spoofer): This script sends forged ARP packages on a local network in order to impersonate a host and receive victim's internet traffic
+[pytools](https://github.com/CharlesPikachu/pytools): Pytools: Some useful tools written by pure python.